 and forestry departments of Madhya Pradesh, the Indian government and the Wildlife Institute of India.

-of the Madhya Pradesh forestry officers through hands-on training, together with the development of management, monitoring and veterinary translocation protocols.
+Over and above the conservation benefits of this translocation and reintroduction, the project included the skills-building of the Madhya Pradesh forestry officers through hands-on training, together with the development of management, monitoring and veterinary translocation protocols.